We are all a-furry around here because the new SURE FOOT pads have finally arrived! Just in time for winter storm Jonas!

-Secondly, these pads are great for horses that are insecure, pull back or are otherwise anxious about a pad with greater instability.
-The pad starts out like a solid surface, gradually giving way the longer the horse stands there.
+Secondly, these pads are great for horses that are insecure, pull back, or are otherwise anxious about a pad with greater instability.
+The pad starts out as a solid surface, gradually giving way the longer the horse stands there.

 When the hoof lands on good footing it sinks into the top layer.
 You can’t see how your horse is loading his foot because you can’t see how the foot is meeting the solid ground.

 On a solid surface such as concrete, the hoof capsule will move and give under the load.
 In other words, the shoe or hoof hits the hard surface and stops but all the internal structures of the foot may be stretched or shifting to accommodate the hoof stopping abruptly.
 Again you can’t see how your horse is weight-bearing on his hoof.

 If you had a pressure plate you might be able to see the way the hoof lands and the impact of landing on a particular area, but again this is a hard surface so there is going to be some stretching of the internal structures.